Who is Duck on The Masked Singer?

 Like Denise, the Olympian was an accomplished athlete and won gold medals in Athens in 2004.

-However, one of the clues was focussed on “long distance running”, something Kelly didn’t specialise in during her 800m and 1500m career.
+However, one of the clues was focused on “long distance running”, something Kelly didn’t specialise in during her 800m and 1500m career.

 Is Duck Lucie Donlan?